Palmetto

 What’s nearby?

 My friends Bruce and Anne live very close to Palmetto.
 That’s important because they’re our neighbors from Minnesota who first introduced us to The Villages.
 So anytime I play Palmetto, I feel grateful to them for showing us the way to all this fun!
 But they probably wouldn’t appreciate unannounced visitors, so here’s an alternative to what’s nearby – Jersey Mikes!
 My favorite sandwich shop has a location on 466A.
-You can see it from the #6 tee box.
+You can even see it from the #6 tee box.
 The exact address is 5625 Seven Mile Drive.
 And the exact sandwich to order is the #42 – Chipotle Chicken Cheese Steak!
 Now if you're looking for a sandwich that's golf cart accessible you can find that at the nearby Subway in the Pinellas Plaza (2460 Burnsed Blvd).

-Here's the best-looking least utilized tree in town.
+Here's the best-looking but least utilized tree in town.
 It stands as a backdrop for the 2nd tee box.
 Too bad the course wasn't designed to play around it more.

 Sky blue waters of Palmetto!